 Her interest in politics led to an affiliation with the international protest group FEMEN for two years.
-Yelena participated in boot camps and actions in Germany, France and the Netherlands and became the leader of FEMEN Netherlands.
-This experience influenced Yelena´s artistic tone of voice and visual language.
+Myshko participated in boot camps and actions in Germany, France and the Netherlands, eventually becoming the leader of FEMEN Netherlands.
+This experience influenced her artistic tone of voice and visual language.

-Yelena exhibited in the Netherlands, Spain, United Kingdom, Germany, Portugal, Austria, Russia, South Korea, Colombia, Canada and USA.
-She was nominated for the BLOOOM Award 2018, Walter Koschatzky Art-Award 2019, received a material prize from Kunstschouw Award 2019, and was nominated for the prestigious Artes Mundi 9 and Heineken Prize for Art 2020.
-Her work is published in various magazines and books that promote emerging artists.
+Myshko exhibited in the Netherlands, Spain, United Kingdom, Germany, Portugal, Austria, Montenegro, Russia, South Korea, Colombia, Argentina, Canada and USA.
+She was nominated for the BLOOOM Award 2018 (DE), Walter Koschatzky Art-Award 2019 (AT) and received a material prize from Kunstschouw Award 2019 (NL).
+Her work is published in the news, magazines and books.

 My artistic practice is grounded in lived experience.
-As a woman I have a subjective point of view, as a feminist I use it as critique on social construction of art.
+As a woman I have a subjective point of view, as a feminist I use it to critique the social construction of art.
 I am a parrhesiast that speaks her truth no matter the consequences, establishing a polemic relationship with the World.
-I locate existential tension points within my socio‐cultural environment and project them on my body, creating a subversive perspective on the female nude.
+By locating existential tension points within my socio-cultural environment and projecting them on my body, I provide a subversive perspective on the female (nude).

-With my performalist self-portraits I explore the phenomenology of identity production.
-I take snapshots until I capture a moment that communicates ambiguity.
+By distributing performalist and actionist images, I explore the phenomenology of identity production.
+I use both methods to capture a moment that communicates ambiguity.
 This grabs attention and provokes associational thinking.
-It is unsettling, it pinches and makes you look twice.
-Allowing me to be a reflexive actor instead of an object in art.
+My work is often unsettling, it pinches and makes you look twice.
+In this way I facilitate my role as a critical actor instead of being an object in art.